 The Gambling Addiction Hotline or the National Problem Gambling Helpline provides vital assistance for those struggling.
-But knowing if and when to seek help isn’t always clear, especially if you are the one who is struggling.
-In this article, we will walk through when it might be time to seek help from the Gambling Addiction Hotline, and when that time comes, how to get help.
+However, knowing when to seek help isn’t always clear, especially if you are the one who is struggling.
+In this article, we will walk through when it might be time to seek help from the Gambling Addiction Hotline.

-Follow this link to see if gambling addiction might be a struggle you are facing.
+Follow this link to see if you are facing a gambling addiction.
 The link will direct you to a free diagnostic test that may help you to understand if this is a problem for you or someone you know.

-Someone suffering from a gambling addiction might seek to hide their gambling from others for a number of reasons.
-Trying to avoid the surprising reaction someone else might have to a big win is a common justification for hiding or diminishing how much you are gambling.
-Another common reason is that you may fear others' judgment and be afraid that they misunderstand your gambling habit.
+Someone experiencing a gambling addiction might seek to hide their gambling from others for a number of reasons.
+Trying to avoid the surprise reaction someone else might have to a big win is a common justification for hiding how much you are gambling.
+Another common reason is that you may fear others’ judgment and think that they will misunderstand your gambling habit.
 Feeling shame or remorse about your gambling is another symptom of gambling addiction and encourages hiding your problem from others.

-This particular scenario presents large problems for those suffering from an addiction to gambling.
+This particular scenario presents large problems for those experiencing an addiction to gambling.
 If legal troubles are to arise for gambling addicts, this is often where it starts.

-Asking to borrow money from friends and family is a key sign that they might be gambling even when they can’t afford to be.
-Taking out a loan to fund their gambling habit is another telltale sign that someone has a gambling problem.
+Asking to borrow money from friends and family is a key sign that they might be gambling problem.
+Taking out a loan to fund a gambling habit is another telltale sign that someone has a gambling problem.

 If the addiction is serious enough, gambling addicts often turn to “loan sharks” to take out a loan.
-This will occur when the addicted person cannot take out a loan from a more reputable source like a bank.
+This occurs when the addicted person cannot take out a loan from a more reputable source like a bank.

-Stealing others’ possessions to sell or selling one’s own is also common among those who are gambling when they can’t really afford to be doing so.
+Stealing others’ possessions to sell or selling one’s own is also common among those who are gambling when they can’t afford it.
 These behaviors frequently lead to serious legal trouble for the gambler (and in some cases, their loved ones as well), so it is important to recognize this sign when you see it.

 Remember, though, gambling problems and gambling addiction exist even when a person can financially afford it.
-Gambling addiction is never just a financial problem and stems from other issues and has the ability to create more issues, too.
+Gambling addiction is never just a financial problem.
+It stems from other issues and has the ability to create more issues too.

-If You Realize That You Gamble Een When You Know It's Not A Good Idea, And Your Impulse To Gamble Becomes Uncontrollable
+- If You Realize That You Gamble Even When You Know It’s Not A Good Idea, And Your Impulse To Gamble Becomes Uncontrollable

 Not being able to control when you gamble is what’s known as compulsive gambling.
 Gambling addiction is similar to other addictions like drug addiction and alcohol addiction in this way.

 Compulsive gambling can manifest in a few different ways, and it doesn’t always look the same.
 One example of compulsive gambling is when someone starts to gamble and is then unable to stop.
 Or, compulsive gambling can be a string of gambling losses in a row, each trying to recover the losses from the last.
-Gambling addicts often get sucked into this hole because they feel increasingly beaten down by losses and are convinced that the only way of digging themselves out is to gamble more to get a big win.
+Gambling addicts often get sucked into this hole.
+They feel beaten down by their losses and think that the only way out of debt is to gamble more.